DF1sh/TryHackMe-Rooms/Dreaming/README.md

 ![image](https://github.com/user-attachments/assets/699153ef-fab1-44c3-9347-0255335aa95a)<br />
 And I now have a (really pretty) web shell: <br />
 ![image](https://github.com/user-attachments/assets/134acc85-9aba-4613-937b-286c09b4d589)<br />
+But I really prefer a classic stabilized shell so i spawned one.
 After enumerating the machine, i found interesting files inside `/opt`.
 In particular: <br />
 ![image](https://github.com/user-attachments/assets/a7fce910-faf0-40a2-af07-edf37218746c)<br />
 So I tried to log in as lucien using this password, with `su lucien`, `HeyLucien#@1999!`, and it worked. <br />
 Inside lucien's home directory, I have access to his bash history and found something interesting:<br />